bevyengine/bevy-website/content/contributing/helping-out/how-you-can-help.md

 You don't need to be an Elder Rustacean to be useful here: anyone can catch missing tests, unclear docs, logic errors, and so on.
 If you're new to Rust or Bevy, submitting reviews is great way to learn things and acquaint yourself with the internals of the engine.

-If you do have specific skills (e.g. advanced familiarity with `unsafe` code, rendering knowledge, or web development experience) or personal experience with a problem, that's fantastic!
-We suggest trying to prioritize those areas, to ensure we can get appropriate expertise where we need it.
+If you do have specific skills (e.g. advanced familiarity with `unsafe` code, rendering knowledge, or web development experience) or experience with a specific problem, that's fantastic!
+We suggest trying to prioritize those areas to ensure we get appropriate expertise where we need it.

 Not even our Project Leads and Maintainers are exempt from reviews!
 By giving feedback on this work (and related supporting work), you can help us make sure our releases are both high-quality and timely.